mohammadjafri1992/CNN-Breast-Cancer-Diagnosis/README.md

 ### Limited number of hidded layers in the network.
 Another good solution to avoid overfitting is to use a less number of hidden layers.
 This will produce better results on new unseen data by the ML model.

-I used a deep learning technique, Convolutional Neural Networks (CNN), which is primarily used for image and video processing.
-Video processing is one of the most common applications of CNNs as it is the "eyes and ears" of a Self-Driving Car.
+I used a deep learning technique, Support Vector Machines (SVM), which is primarily used for classification.